Health Data Science MSc 2025 entry

 • Introductory Data Analysis: covers essential statistical concepts and analysis methods relevant for commercial analysis.

-and one of the following:
+Students will also be required to complete one of the following:

 • Health Data Science Practice: looks at the practical applications of health data science and digital health; students learn practical skills in medical data analysis and the use of digital technologies to address healthcare challenges.

 • Biomedical imaging and sensing: covers the fundamentals of image and signal processing, with how the different types of medical imaging modalities work (such as MRI, CT, PET, ultrasound and optical imaging) along with their uses and limitations in a clinical setting.
-Finally convolutional neural networks (CNNs) are introduced as a way to classify medical images.
+Convolutional neural networks (CNNs) are introduced as a way to classify medical images.

 All students will normally take modules in programming and quantitative methods in Semester 1 unless they have a sufficient background in computer science and data analysis or statistics.
 These modules complement the core modules.